 US-CERT recommends that users and administrators take the following preventive measures to protect their computer networks from ransomware infection:

 - Employ a data backup and recovery plan for all critical information.
 Perform and test regular backups to limit the impact of data or system loss and to expedite the recovery process.
-Ideally, this data should be kept on a separate device, and backups should be stored offline.
+Note that network-connected backups can also be affected by ransomware; critical backups should be isolated from the network for optimum protection.

 - Use application whitelisting to help prevent malicious software and unapproved programs from running.
 Application whitelisting is one of the best security strategies as it allows only specified programs to run, while blocking all others, including malicious software.